ponpal/.emacs.d/README.md

 ### Precautions

-If you've already started to customize emacs on your own, cloning my repository into your home folder might not be a good idea.
+If you already have your own emacs customizations, cloning my repository into your home folder might not be a good idea.
 In that case, I suggest you take a look at the [cask project][cask] and peek around in my init.el file.

 [cask]: http://cask.readthedocs.org/en/latest/
 [cask-installation]: http://cask.readthedocs.org/en/latest/guide/installation.html